pairshaped/curlingio-docs/docs/club-management/curlers.md

 Occasionally you will end up with duplicate profiles.
 This can and will happen for various reasons.
 Usually it's because someone registered again at a later date but logged in with a different email address than last time that also wasn't entered on the profile.
 If you spot one of these duplicates, you can **mark** one of them as a duplicate and eventually it'll get merged and / or removed.
+Please make sure the first name, last name, and date of birth are identical between the two profiles.

 ![Mark as Duplicate](/img/docs/club-management/curlers/mark-as-dupe.png)